pkdiv/taskman/README.md

 # taskman

-**A fast, beautiful, and minimalist task manager for your terminal — built in Go.**
+**A fast and minimalist task manager for your terminal — built in Go.**